tutulino/Megaminer/readme.md

 0. Download and decompress source code from latest Release from github (you dont need executable file)

-1. Install Microsoft Visual C++ 2015 Redistributable https://www.microsoft.com/en-us/download/details.aspx?id=52685
+1. For AMD, Install Microsoft Visual C++ 2015 Redistributable https://www.microsoft.com/en-us/download/details.aspx?id=52685

-2. For AMD rigs, beta blockchain drivers are not recommended (gpus will not show in current screen and activity based watchdog will be disabled)
+2. For AMD, beta blockchain drivers are not recommended (gpus will not show in current screen and activity based watchdog will be disabled)

 3. Edit CONFIG.TXT file before mining